d365collaborative/ax2012.tools/docs/Clear-AxInstanceGlobalGuid.md

 ```

 ### -OutputCommandOnly
-When provided the SQL is returned and not executed

-Note: This is useful for troubleshooting or providing the script to a DBA with access to the server
+Instruct the cmdlet to only generate the needed command and not execute it

 ```yaml
 Type: SwitchParameter